Rest, Rehydrate, Refuel

 As part of this campaign, we are encouraging health and social care managers to ensure that staff are taking their at-work breaks, are well hydrated and have access to nutritional food.
 We are also encouraging ÌÀÍ·ÌõÎÛÁÏ staff to self-care and assert their right to a break.

-The following resources provide information, advice and tips about breaks at work, keeping hydrated and employers' responsibilities.
+The resources are currently under review and will be published in the coming months.
 You can also download posters to support and promote the campaign at your workplace.

 Download our posters